Mamsetia

-Mamsetia manunis is an extinct cnidarian from the late Ediacaran.
-Estimated to be about 565 million years old, M. manunis is identified as a cnidarian polyp, and represents some of the earliest known evidence for muscle tissue in an animal.
+Mamsetia is an extinct monospecific genus of cnidarian from the late Ediacaran.
+Estimated to have lived around 565 million years ago, M. manunis is identified as a cnidarian polyp, and represents some of the earliest known evidence for muscle tissue in an animal.
 Its fossil was discovered in 2014 from Newfoundland in eastern Canada, and was formally described in 2024 as a staurozoan based on examination of its overall morphology and structure.

 Discovery and name

 The now-holotype fossil of Mamsetia was originally the paratype fossil for Haootia from the Trepassey Formation of Green Island, Bonavista Peninsula in Newfoundland.
 However, with the publication of a new paper in 2024 placing Haootia as a staurozoan, it was discovered that the paratype had enough differences in its morphology to that of Haootia to erect a new genus.

 The generic name Mamsetia is derived from the Beothuk word Mamset, meaning "living".
 The specific name manunis is derived from the Beothuk word Manune or Manume, meaning "pitcher/cup", relating to the cup-like shape of the body.